7 Most Common Dangers of Replacing Prescription Lenses Online

 - You Don’t Have to Purchase Prescription Lenses from Your Eye Doctor’s Office

 - Many people are surprised to hear that after your eye exam, you are free to get your glasses made anywhere you’d like.
 The problem with that is, you’ll pay more for your frames and prescription lenses at the doctor’s office than you will online.
 Why?
-Less overhead for one, and some online retailers specialize in making lenses so they get greater discounts on frames, lenses, coatings, etc.
+First, there's much more overhead at the eye doctor's office (more employees, specialized eye health equipment, etc.) Secondly, some online retailers specialize in making lenses, so they get greater discounts on frames, lenses, coatings, etc.

 - Paying with Insurance Usually Costs More

 - Surprised?
 Most people are when they first hear that, but it’s true.
 By the time you add up your monthly premiums, co-pays, and the fact that you’re limited to what doctor to see and certain frames and lens options, for most people, it makes more sense (saving cents!) to simply make their purchases outright.
 In fact, you can usually still get reimbursed by choosing an open-access (or “out of network”) eye-care provider (like UseMyFrame.com).

 - It used to be a trade off when replacing prescription lenses online.
 If you wanted quality lenses, you would have to pay more at your local optical store; or if you wanted to save money, you could purchase replacement lenses online - but you’d have to sacrifice quality in the process.
 Things have changed drastically since then, and the internet has changed everything.
 Companies, large and small, are having to adapt to be able to sell the same quality merchandise online as in-store, but at reasonable prices, and all from the convenience of their customers’ homes.